nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 #### Finding a contact: `find`
 Finds an existing contact from the current list of contacts.
-Only the Name field will be considered when looking for a contact record.
+Only the Name field will be searched when looking for a contact record.

 Format: `find KEYWORD`